bostrt/mod_drain/README.md

 ## Usage

 ### Basic Usage
-After building and configuring `mod_drain`, you can trigger it by sending a request to the location you configuration the handler at.
+After building and configuring `mod_drain`, you can trigger it by sending a request to the location you configured the handler in.

 Below is a curl command that would work with the configuration in the section above.